- Westie Health

-I studied broadcast journalism at Louisiana State University, but devoted my career to running retail companies.
-I was fortunate to become a CEO when I was 25.
-I stepped away from the C-suite a few years ago to start a leadership training and coaching company serving mostly small business owners, CEOs, executives and leaders.
-Since the advent of the Internet I’ve also been heavily involved in new media: blogging, social media and podcasting.
-I’m devoted to helping the Westie Foundation of America because the promotion of Westie health is paramount to Westie owners and lovers worldwide.
+I studied broadcast journalism at Louisiana State University but devoted my career to running retail companies.
+I was fortunate to become a CEO when I was twenty-five.
+I stepped away from the C-suite a few years ago to start a leadership training and coaching company serving mostly small business owners, CEOs, executives, and leaders.
+Since the advent of the Internet, I have also been heavily involved in new media: blogging, social media, and podcasting.
+I am devoted to helping the Westie Foundation of America because the promotion of Westie health is paramount to Westie owners and lovers worldwide.
 My wife and I live in the Dallas/Ft.
 Worth area and look forward to having Westies at our feet again.

 I have been a Manager of Anesthesia at a Veterinary Surgical Referral Practice for over 20 years.
 I Passed the Pennsylvania State Veterinary Technician Boards in the year 2000.
 I served on the Westie Foundation Advisory board for several years.
 The future for Westies to achieve a good quality of life depends upon if we all work together.
 In promoting Westie health through the Foundation, I want to be part of the solution.

 My journey with Westies started one evening in 1986 while conducting a clinic at the United States Military Academy, West Point, NY.
 A professor’s wife brought in a West Highland that her daughter had adopted from the Highland Falls Pound.
 I made the statement that I had always loved the breed.
-A couple weeks later the phone range and I was asked if I would like him.
-Thus, our journey down the westie road started.
+A couple weeks later the phone rang and I was asked if I would like him.
+Thus, our journey down the Westie road started.
 Clancy, like all our boys, migrated to my wife, Catherine; he became her companion.
-He was atopic, hypothyroid, cryptocorcid, had a collapsed trachea which probably led to chronic kidney disease.
+He was atopic, hypothyroid, cryptocorcid and had a collapsed trachea which probably led to chronic kidney disease.
 But what a dog!

 We lost him while stationed in Germany in 1990.
 This took us on a Westie Quest to England.
 There we met Andrew and Sue Thomson as well as other UK breeders.
 Sue Hawes sold us a girl puppy and we moved with Kiltie in 1991 to California.
 I joined the Southern California Club and became a member of the national club.

-One evening in 2005 Sandy Campbell called and asked if I’d like to co-own a girl puppy that she thought was nice.
-Thus, the journey continued with the Bebe Queen and her off spring.
+One evening in 2005 Sandy Campbell called and asked if I would like to co-own a girl puppy that she thought was nice.
+Thus, the journey continued with the Bebe Queen and her offspring.
 One of my highlights was saluting the National Anthem at the start of Westminster Dog Show in 2008.

 Oh yes – I retired from the US Army in 1994 and went to work with the initial veterinary hospitals that were opening in the PetSmart stores.
 This led to different positions with PetSmart Veterinary Service and then with the Banfield Pet Hospitals.
 With my eyesight failing, I retired in 2012.

-She has judged numerous national specialty sweep-stakes and has bred numerous Champion Westies with multiple performance titles, but tracking is her favorite activity with her dogs, and she has been an AKC tracking judge for 15 years.
+She has judged numerous national specialty sweepstakes and has bred numerous Champion Westies with multiple performance titles, but tracking is her favorite activity with her dogs, and she has been an AKC tracking judge for 25 years.

 In “real” life, Allison is a landscape architect and urban designer based in Goldsboro, North Carolina.
 She has a BA in English Composition from Northwestern and an MLA from Cornell.
-Her company, Allison Platt & Associates, was founded in 1993, and specializes in revitalization plans and open space design and construction documents for small to medium size cities in the Mid-Atlantic region.
+Her original company, Allison Platt & Associates, was founded in 1993, and specialized in revitalization plans and open space design and construction documents for small to medium size cities in the Mid-Atlantic region.
 Her new company, Regeneatrion by Design, was founded in 2020.

-I’m both a Certified Public Accountant and an Attorney in the state of Massachusetts and work/own a local accounting practice.
-I am a member of the West Highland White Terrier Club of England, the West Highland White Terrier Club of America and the West Highland White Terrier Club of New England.
+I am both a Certified Public Accountant and an Attorney in the state of Massachusetts and work/own a local accounting practice.
+I am a member of the West Highland White Terrier Club of England, the West Highland White Terrier Club of America, and the West Highland White Terrier Club of New England.
 I am very proud and honored to be elected to the Board of Directors of the Westie Foundation.

 Rimy was our pet and we had no thoughts of showing him, but his breeder convinced us that he was a nice dog and so the adventure began.
 Then, one Sunday afternoon we had nothing better to do, so we attended the first gathering of what would become the San Francisco Bay WHWTC.
 We were drawn into a circle of Westie lovers and became part of the organizational effort to get the club sanctioned and licensed to hold AKC events.
 We were hooked and never looked back.

-The first Westie I ever saw lay quietly in the front seat of the owner’s car at the restaurant where I’d met my parents for lunch.
-After a well-deserved post-harvest break, my parents met me mid state on a cool, pleas-ant fall afternoon.
+The first Westie I ever saw lay quietly in the front seat of the owner’s car at the restaurant where I had met my parents for lunch.
+After a well-deserved post-harvest break, my parents met me mid- state on a cool, pleasant fall afternoon.
 When I spotted the dog, he sat up and cocked his head to one side, like they so often do.
 Then he quietly circled back onto his bed, and I was changed forever.

-Duffy was such a cute puppy that I didn’t see all the signs and symptoms until years later.
-Just a few: the breeder was willing to sell the puppy at barely 5 weeks.
+Duffy was such a cute puppy that I did not see all the signs and symptoms until years later.
+Just a few: The breeder was willing to sell the puppy at barely 5 weeks.
 Both pups were terribly shy, afraid almost.
 They smelled horrible, and all I remember about the mother was that she was filthy and very thin.
 The female’s face was misshapen, probably a very bad bite.
 But I was determined to get a puppy!
-Later on temperament and health problems taught me way more than I ever wanted to know!
+Later on, temperament and health problems taught me way more than I ever wanted to know!
 I loved that dog, but I would not wish my experience on anyone.

 Then came the FBI background check!
 The interrogations!
 “Who are you?”
 “What’s your history?”
 “What are your intentions?”
 “Fill out this multiple page form!”
 “And don’t hold your breath!”
 I laugh about it now, and I understand the whole thing completely.
 I would be buying a member of the family!
 I eventually got a fabulous pet, JJ, who is now a healthy, thriving fourteen-year-old patriarch and the love of my life.
 The contacts I made led to my first show dog and the rest is history.
 From mentors I learned all about the dog show world, but also that Westies were bred to do a job, and my other three kids are having a blast with Tracking & Earthdog.

-I was blessed to have 8 healthy, happy puppies the first time whelping my foundation bitch, (with help from lots of mentors!) and that’s when I learned the importance of good health in our Westies.
+I was blessed to have eight healthy, happy puppies the first time, whelping my foundation bitch, (with help from lots of mentors!), and that is when I learned the importance of good health in our Westies.
 The Westie Foundation of America (WFA) was a fabulous source during that time.
-Raising puppies taught me the importance of good nutrition, careful genetic study, proper social-ization and the piercing pain of parting with one.
-There is heartache too when we find out one of our beloved dogs has Craniomandibular Osteopathy (CMO) or Atopic Dermatitis or has pro-duced some genetic defect, but as long as we are armed with information, we can try to reduce or eliminate these in the future.
+Raising puppies taught me the importance of good nutrition, careful genetic study, proper socialization, and the piercing pain of parting with one.
+There is heartache too when we find out one of our beloved dogs has Craniomandibular Osteopathy (CMO) or Atopic Dermatitis or has produced some genetic defect, but as long as we are armed with information, we can try to reduce or eliminate these in the future.

-The journey has seen stumbles, tragedies and triumphs.
+The journey has seen stumbles, tragedies, and triumphs.
 I wish I could talk to everyone who is considering a Westie from anyone other than a reputable breeder.
-I’m still researching and learning.
-I’ve witnessed great progress in improving Westie health though there is much left to do.
+I am still researching and learning.
+I have witnessed great progress in improving Westie health though there is much left to do.
 I was honored when asked to serve on the WFA’s board of directors, and it is amazing to see all the others who dedicate so much time and effort to this terrific organization.
-It’s heartening to see all the breakthroughs recently in health issues for our canine kids.
-I’ve been blessed to meet wonderful people who have been mentors, new pup owners and very dear friends, and of course, lots of gorgeous, fun canine friends.
-So I must thank that quiet, curious and beautiful first Westie that I met as he waited patiently for his loved ones.
+It is heartening to see all the breakthroughs recently in health issues for our canine kids.
+I have been blessed to meet wonderful people who have been mentors, new pup owners and very dear friends, and of course, lots of gorgeous, fun canine friends.
+So, I must thank that quiet, curious, and beautiful first Westie that I met as he waited patiently for his loved ones.

 We continue to show and breed our Westies on a limited basis and currently have two Westies living with us.